 Let’s think about Butch and Sundance for a moment.
 They had guns and long experience using them, and they had a lot of ammunition.
 How much good did it do them in a situation where they didn’t know the country, didn’t speak the language, didn’t know what weaponry they were up against or how many adversaries they had?
 How much good did the guns do them when their only plan of escape was to find a way to Australia?
 That’s the problem with having a gun, rely on a gun to get you out of trouble: you think you can master every situation, even when you’re outgunned.
 The problem is, what you don’t know can kill you and when you’re outgunned, you’re dead.

 Tactics are never considered carefully in personal defense with a gun: identifying a threat is tough enough for a policeman or state trooper, and dealing with killing someone (if I get lucky) is a psychological burden even trained soldiers have a long time adjusting to.
 Not to mention any criminal with a lick of sense isn’t going to let a targeted victim put up resistance, or get a shot off.
-Even after thinking this through, an ordinary person trying to live an ordinary life is supposed to be a Minuteman literally, ready on an instant’s notice to drop everything and defend themselves.
+Even after thinking this through, the idea that an ordinary person trying to live an ordinary life is supposed to be a Minuteman literally, ready on an instant’s notice to drop everything and defend themselves isn’t much of a life period, not to say a peaceful life.
 I think I’d like to give a professional the job of keeping me safe, even go in with everyone else in the town I live in to pay for it, and we can call them the police.

 Of course, I could be like my distant relatives in the hill country and sit on my front porch all the time with my shotgun and shoot anyone who approaches the house.
 It would be easier.
 The only problem is finding a livable house on the right mountain.
 That and spending most of my time getting the basics of life like the Fat Guys in the Woods do.